eballoi/stj-landing/README.md

 # stj-landing

-# 🎯 enhance your CV by tailoring it to match job postings, boosting your employment prospects.
+🎯 enhance your CV by tailoring it to match job postings, boosting your employment prospects.

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started